EMH333/EMH_Website/content/goverment/_index.md

 ## Office Hours

-Fall term 2021, my office hours are Wednesdays from 2-3 in SEC 250.
+Winter Term 2022, my office hours are Wednesdays from 1-2 in SEC 250.
 If you would like to meet remotely, that can also be accommodated.
 Please contact me via my ASOSU email at [asosu.representative12@oregonstate.edu](mailto:asosu.representative12@oregonstate.edu)

 ## Legislative Priorities